USMAI-Library-Consortium/janeway-warpspeed/README.md

 There are many environment variables needed to make this application run properly.
 They're divided into five categories:
 1. Environment variables always required
 2. Environment variables only required when installing Janeway for the first time
-3. Optional environment variables
+3. Optional (including conditionally required) environment variables
 4. Conditionally required environment variables
-5. Additional environment variables required if using this docker image outside of docker-compose or official Helm Chart
+5. Additional environment variables required if using this docker image outside of the provided docker-compose or the official Helm Chart

 ### Required environment variables:
 1. DB_HOST: Hostname of your Postgres DB